mchicha/DevOps-Final-Project/DevOps-Project-Phase-1.md

     scp <src_file> username@IP:<dest_path>

+    where <src_file> is:

+    webapp/target/webapp.war

-    where IP is the IP of the tomcat server
+    and IP is the IP of the tomcat server

-    and <dest_path> is /opt/apache-tomcat-10.0.14/webapps
+    and <dest_path> is:

+    /opt/apache-tomcat-10.0.14/webapps

     ![dest-path!](Images/Phase1/dest-path.jpg)